NoBlackBoxes/LastBlackBox/boxes/atoms/_resources/lessons/Atomic-Structure.md

 ## Lesson
 + **TASK**: Draw your favorite atom in the "classical" style
-> You should have thr appropriate number fo electrons in each orbital.
+> You should have the appropriate number of electrons in each orbital.